 Can we only use Capacitor Banks on a larger scale?

 In wireless spaces, tiny micro-electro-mechanical systems, also known as MEMS, replace full-sizeable capacitors.
 Research shows that the capacitors can also supply large pulses of current that many pulse power devices and weapons need.
-A high-energy bank with a modern semiconductor switch can create pulse up to hundreds of kilojoules and a high amp electric pulse.
+A high-energy bank with a modern semiconductor switch can create a pulse up to hundreds of kilojoules and a high amp electric pulse.
 Radar, fusion research, and Marx generators are the common and exotic applications of such high-density pulses.

-What to do for Capacitor Bank protection
+What to do for Capacitor Bank Protection

 During installation, to limit the inrush current, reactors are attached in series with the capacitor banks.
 These reactors can protect it.